-The answer to these tricky questions can be a formula based on your company’s past performance along with some essential parameters which vary depending on your niche, sales policies etc. This formula is called the revenue run rate we mentioned at the beginning; you can have an annual one but also split it into quarterly or even monthly revenue run rate.
-In this article, we’ll explain what revenue run rate is, how to calculate run rate, and which factors to include.
+The answer to these tricky questions can be a formula based on your company’s past performance along with some essential parameters which vary depending on your niche, sales policies, etc. This formula is called the revenue run rate we mentioned at the beginning; you can have an annual one but also split it into quarterly or even monthly revenue run rates.
+In this article, we’ll explain what revenue run rate is, how to calculate the run rate, and which factors to include.
 So, let’s start with the definition of the revenue run rate:

 Revenue run rate definition

 The revenue run rate enables you to extrapolate financial results into a future period (month, quarter, year).
 If calculated based on solid financial data, the revenue run rate can give you a pretty accurate idea of where your company will stand in terms of cash in a certain future period.
 Calculating the revenue run rate is useful when you need to:

 - Obtain an accurate estimation of revenues so you can allocate your budget better or save for the tough times.

 - Forecasting using quarterly run rates is a safe way to know if you can afford your employee’s pay raises or to invest in new automation.

 Divide year-to-date sales by the number of sales periods to date.
 Multiply this result by the number of remaining sales periods and add it to your year-to-date sales:

 Run rate = total revenue to date/sales periods to date